slior/race-game/memory-bank/systemPatterns.md

 *   **How it Works**:
     *   The `gameLoop` method is an `async` function that runs continuously until a winner is found.
-    *   **For AI turns**, it `await`s the `handleAITurn` method.
-This method contains all the logic for an AI's move, including UI delays.
-The loop naturally pauses until the AI's turn is fully complete.
-    *   **For human turns**, it `await`s a `waitForHumanAction` method.
-This method returns a promise that only resolves when the human player clicks a valid action button.
-The UI event handlers for playing or discarding cards are responsible for resolving this promise.
+    *   It first calls the appropriate action handler (`handleAITurn` or `waitForHumanAction`) and `await`s its completion.
+These handlers are responsible for determining the action and updating the state by calling the pure functions from the engine.
+    *   **After the action is complete**, the loop checks for a win condition.
+    *   Finally, it calls the pure `advanceTurn` function and re-renders, ensuring a clean, predictable, and sequential progression of game state.
-    *   This design elegantly handles both synchronous (human) and asynchronous (AI) actions without complex state flags, eliminating the race condition and making the game's control flow robust and predictable.
+    *   This design elegantly handles both synchronous (human) and asynchronous (AI) actions without complex state flags, eliminating race conditions and making the game's control flow robust and predictable.

 ## 5. State & Storage Layer